 “Keeping a journal has taught me that there is not so much new in your life as you sometimes think.
 When you re-read your journal, you find out that your latest discovery is something you already found out five years ago.
 Still, it is true that one penetrates deeper and deeper into the same ideas and the same experiences.” — Thomas Merton

 - It doesn’t have to be a fancy or traditional journal document.
-Any collection of papers, photos, clipping is part of your spiritual journey.
+Any collection of papers, photos, and clippings is part of your spiritual journey.

 - Don’t worry about grammar and spelling.
 Just allow your hand to move; it will make your writing easier.
 Your thoughts will flow.
 Your creative and intuitive mind will engage.
 When you do this, you access your subconscious mind, and this is the key to the practice of automatic writing.